h-roth/checkbox_tasks/README.md

 ## Installation

-Clone the repository with git, change directory to the project root and run `./scripts/install.sh` (input sudo password when prompted).
+Installation scripts provided work with linux and are tested on ubuntu.
+Clone the repository with git, change directory to the project root and run
+`chmod +x ./scripts/install.sh`
+`./scripts/install.sh`.

 ## Start